kyprware/synapse/docs/content/v0/en/guide/architecture.md

 ### What Does This Mean?

-With this network architecture Components, new applications can be built to work as a mediator between existing servers and services and the NERVE-work.
+With this network architecture, components of new applications can be designed to act as mediators between existing servers and services and the NERVE-work
 For example, an application can be made or a music streaming service allowing other applications like the LLM and the user to control the users instance of the music service.